StevenBlack/vocab/million-dollar-words.md

 obstinate, refusing to compromise or change an opinion or belief.
 It implies a bit of ideological commitment that adds to the refusal to change, as in:
-"The employees demonstrated in front of the building to demand better working conditions, but the management remained intransigent."
-It's pronounced JN-TRANS- IH-JENT.
+"The employees demonstrated in front of the building to demand better working conditions, but the management remained intransigent..

 ### inure